 F-1 to F-2 Change of Nonimmigrant Status

-Contact International Student Services & Programs (ISSP) as soon as you know you must obtain F-2 status in order to discuss your options.
+Contact the International Office as soon as you know you must obtain F-2 status in order to discuss your options.

 - Obtain a dependent I-20.

-The primary F-1 status holder--your spouse or parent currently studying in F-1 status--must request a dependent I-20 for you through their international student office.
+The primary F-1 status holder--your spouse or parent currently studying in F-1 status--must request a dependent I-20 for you through the International Office.

 - Review your options for obtaining a new status.
 Decide which option to use: "Travel and Reentry" or "Change Status in the U.S."